yolk/valvat/README.md

 ## Experimental checksum verification

 valvat allows to check vat numbers from AT, BE, BG, DE, DK, ES, FR, FI, GR, IE, IT, LU, NL, PL, PT, SE and SI against a checksum calculation.
-All other countries will fall back to a simple syntax check:
+All other member states will fall back to a basic syntax check:

     Valvat.new("DE345789003").valid_checksum?
     => true or false